On lower bounds for the distances between APN functions

-In \Cref{sec:power-fcns}, we study the exclude multiplicities of APN power functions, and we show that $\Pi_F$ is completely determined by $\Pi_F^0$ and $\Pi_F^1$.
-In particular, we show that $\Pi_F^\beta$ does not depend on $\beta \in \F_{2^n}^\ast$.
-Then, in \Cref{sec:inverse}, we prove \Cref{thm:dist-to-Inverse}.
-In particular, in \Cref{sec:inverse}, we use results of Lachaud and Wolfmann in \cite{LachaudWolfmannGoppa} on elliptic curves over $\F_{2^n}$ and their connection to binary Kloosterman sums in order to derive our lower bounds in the case of $F(x)=x^{-1}$ when $n$ is odd.
+In Section~\ref{sec:power-fcns}, we study the exclude multiplicities of points with respect to the graphs of APN power functions.
+As a consequence of a result in Section~\ref{sec:power-fcns}, we resolve, in the case of $n$ odd, a conjecture posed by Kaleyski in 2019.
+Then, in Section~\ref{sec:inverse}, we prove Theorem~\ref{thm:dist-to-Inverse}.
+We use results of Lachaud and Wolfmann in \cite{LachaudWolfmannGoppa} on elliptic curves over $\F_{2^n}$ and their connection to binary Kloosterman sums in order to derive our lower bounds in the case of $F(x)=x^{-1}$ when $n$ is odd.

-In \Cref{sec:gammaF-linearstr}, we study how exclude multiplicity is related to the $\gamma_F$ Boolean function associated to an APN function $F$.
-In particular, we show that if $F$ is plateaued APN, then $\gamma_F$ has no nontrivial linear structures if and only if $\graph F$ does not have a point of exclude multiplicity $\frac{2^n-1}{3}$ (the largest possible).
-As a consequence, we prove that $\gamma_F$ has no nontrivial linear structures when $F$ is plateaued 3-to-1.
-We also show that $\gamma_F$ has no nontrivial linear structures when $F$ is quadratic APN with an ortho-derivative of nonzero nonlinearity.
-To conclude the paper, we list open problems in \Cref{sec:open-ques}.
+In Section~\ref{sec:gammaF-linearstr}, we study how the exclude multiplicities of $\graph F$ are related to the $\gamma_F$ Boolean function, where $F$ is an APN function (see Section~\ref{sec:prelim} for the definition of $\gamma_F$).
+In 2021, Carlet asked whether $\gamma_F$ can have nontrivial linear structures when $F$ is an arbitrary APN function \cite{GammaCarlet}.
+We resolve this problem in the case where $F$ is plateaued APN by proving that this is impossible.
+To conclude the paper, we list open problems in Section~\ref{sec:open-ques}.